What Is Mediation?

 Adapted from “What Is Mediation?” by James Melamed

 Your mediator provides impartial facilitation of discussions between participants.
 This facilitation includes helping parties understand and communicate all the issues and interests on both sides of the conflict, brainstorm solutions, consider options, and reach agreements.

 Progressive Conflict Solutions mediation clients will receive the following (varies depending on mediation type):

 - A agreement to mediate that delineates services to be rendered as well as describes mediation confidentiality.

 - Assignments before and between meetings to advance informed and efficient negotiations, if appropriate.

 - Facilitated discussion of each participant’s concerns, interests and goals.

-- Summaries of preliminary agreements and related follow-up actions, if needed (delivered as emails to the parties and any representing attorneys)
+- Summaries of preliminary agreements and related follow-up actions, if needed (delivered as emails to the parties).

-- Individual telephone consultations between sessions (generally free of charge)
+- Individual telephone consultations between sessions, if needed.

 We do not provide:

 Fileable property settlement agreements for divorce.
 We will negotiate all the terms, but you will want an attorney to finish the filing process.

 Legal representation.
 Participants are encouraged to consult with their own attorney and other advisors regarding their legal and other rights and responsibilities.
 In some situations, participants may be required to have legal counsel.